-The animal's diet is fed only grass on pastures during grazing seasons and grass hay or grass silage during winter.
+The animal is rotated to new pasture for fresh grass everyday during grazing seasons and grass hay or grass silage during winter.
 There are no grains in their diet.
 They are also fed free choice minerals as needed.

 The animal is supplemented with a grain diet that consist of non genetically modified organisms.